retrocollector077/rr777-Token/README.md

 # rr777-Token
 rr777 is a rare 5-byte BRC-20 token on Bitcoin, symbolizing digital sovereignty and elite ownership.
 Vault-certified under Certificate #007.
 Floor price: $0.0008207.
 Listed on Unisat at 0.00777 BTC per 1M.
 Sole holder controlled.
 Perfect for DAO, governance, or collector-grade anchoring.
-# rr777 – Sovereign BRC-20 Token on Bitcoin
+# rr777 – BRC-20 Token on Bitcoin

 **rr777** is a rare 5-byte BRC-20 token deployed on Bitcoin.
 It represents elite ownership, digital sovereignty, and verified vault-tier control.